Skip to content

-At Oriel Admissions, we believe that entrepreneurship is one of the most powerful ways for students to demonstrate leadership, creativity, and initiative.
-For high school students who are eager to build something of their own, we provide personalized guidance that helps them move from concept to execution.
+At Oriel Admissions, we believe that entrepreneurial projects are one of the most powerful ways for students to demonstrate leadership, creativity, and initiative.
+For high school students who are eager to build something of their own, we provide personalized guidance on entrepreneurial projects that helps them move from concept to execution.

 Entrepreneurial projects allow students to distinguish themselves in a meaningful way.
 They reflect the ability to take initiative, solve real-world problems, and make an impact.
-These qualities are especially attractive to highly selective universities such as Stanford University, the Massachusetts Institute of Technology, the University of Pennsylvania (Wharton), and the University of California, Berkeley (Haas).
+These qualities are especially attractive to highly selective universities.
+For instance, schools such as Stanford University, the Massachusetts Institute of Technology, the University of Pennsylvania (Wharton), and the University of California, Berkeley (Haas).

-We work closely with each student to ensure they have the structure and foundational knowledge of business in order to launch a venture.
+We work closely with each student to ensure they have the structure and foundational knowledge of business in order to launch a venture successfully.
 Our process mirrors the key stages of starting a business and is adapted to fit the high school context:

 Step 1: Idea Generation and Purpose